jameschamberlain/Email-Information-Extractor/README.md

 Email Information Extractor
 ===================================
 This python program was built during my second year at university in my natural language processing module.
-There were two mai areas to the assignment: entity tagging and an ontology.
+There were two main areas we were instructed to focus on during the assignment: entity tagging and an ontology.

 Solution
 ---------------